 The New Google Standard for Page Quality

 The Google algorithm has changed over the years and it keeps evolving.
 The way users discover content also has changed.
 For example, users can now discover content on "Google Discover", the news feed of the Google Search app.
-"With Search, users enter a search term to find helpful information related to their query, but Discover takes a different approach.
-Instead of showing results in response to a query, Discover surfaces content primarily based on what Google's automated systems believe to be a good match with a user's interests," Google states.

 Google says the criteria for content that appears there is the same as that for search in general.
 The new "rules" for good content on Google Discover sound like what a good newspaper Editor would consider for a print publication: